israfil-miya/price-tracker/README.md

 > **Not exciting enough to use this?**<br/> _— Well it also send you emails whenever price goes down._<br/><br/>

-> **You need more to get impressed?**<br/> _— If yes then let me tell you, you can customize many things like Database Connection, Logging Emails and Check Price Interval Time too! 😉_

 ## Branch

 ### About this Branch